Srindot/librealsense-patched/README.md

     realsense-viewer
     ```
 3. The RealSense Viewer application will open, allowing you to view live streams, capture photos, and record videos from your camera.

+## Credits

+- [Intel RealSense](https://github.com/IntelRealSense/librealsense) for the original SDK
+- Community contributors for the patch

+## License

+This repository contains packaging scripts and patches.
+See the upstream [librealsense license](https://github.com/IntelRealSense/librealsense/blob/master/LICENSE) for details.

 Make sure your camera is properly connected and detected before launching the viewer.